Spinal Injury Compensation Claims Explained

 Spinal injuries in the workplace are extremely common.
-However, work related spinal injuries are usually at the minor to moderate end of the severity spectrum.
-Lifting or moving heavy objects is the main way that spinal injuries at work happen, and this leads to spinal damage such as disc or vertebrae being forced out of place, or supporting muscles being strained, ripped or torn.
+However, work-related spinal injuries are usually at the minor to moderate end of the severity spectrum.
+Lifting or moving heavy objects is the main way that spinal injuries at work are sustained, and this leads to spinal damage such as disc or vertebrae being forced out of place, or supporting muscles being strained, ripped or torn.

 Spinal Injuries due to Medical Negligence?

-Medical negligence compensation claims are always a very serious matter.
+Medical negligence claims are always a very serious matter.
 This is due to the fact that the medical professional who is to blame for the injury, faces very serious repercussions if they are found to be at fault.

-Our company can offer you a ‘No Win No Fee’ policy.
-Rather than charging up front costs to clients, we simply take a small cut of the compensation amount.
+Our company can offer you a No Win No Fee policy.
+Rather than charging upfront costs to clients, we simply take a small cut of the spinal injury compensation amount.
 If you do not win your claim, then you will not have to pay.

-This policy, also called a ‘Conditional Fee Agreement,’ means that we only charge for our services on the condition that we win your compensation claim in court; if your claim fails, you won’t have any legal fees or debt to add to your worries.
+This policy, also called a Conditional Fee Agreement, means that we only charge for our services on the condition that we win your spinal injury claim in court.
+If your claim fails, you won’t have any legal fees or debt to add to your worries.
 For those already struggling with an injury, this can make a huge difference.

 If you believe that you have a legitimate claim for compensation following a spinal injury caused by an accident, you need to contact us right away.
 There are two ways to get in touch.

 Have you suffered a spinal injury due to a motorcycle accident?
 Contact us today for free advice or to start a claim.